DQYisHangry/FundEnvision/README.md

 Numbers: Decimal values are returned as JSON numbers

-Errors: JSON object with "error" and an appropriate HTTP status
+Errors: JSON object with "error" and a HTTP status

+Demo data window: 2024-08-02 → 2025-08-02

+Supported tickers (demo): QQQ, SPY, VTI

 ### 1) Get latest NAV for a specific ticker — Use Case 1